Speaking Up For Food Security: BBSRC researcher announced as winner for first ever Global Food Security early career researcher competition

 Claire is researching how the FHB fungus controls its host and successfully infects wheat.
 By finding out what tools fusarium has in its arsenal and how it uses them, researchers like Claire can begin to work out how best to fight it.

-Tags: skills and training people fusarium Rothamsted Research food security fungus wheat
+Tags: press release skills and training people fusarium Rothamsted Research food security fungus wheat